twolfson/twolfson.com/articles/design-for-developers.md

 - Context, design is best done in full context; be sure to include the surrounding environment in considerations/screenshots/mockups

 # Bonus: Communication
-If you feel like you are being left out and forced into nonconsensual decisions, then speak up.
+When working with designers if you feel like you are being left out and forced into nonconsensual decisions, then speak up.

 The best design experience I had was working at Uber: